 How Does Financing a Car Help Build Credit?

 Your credit score will influence how many lenders will work with you and the interest you pay on that loan.
-Once you have the loan, a few successful payments will gradually begin increasing your score.
+Once you have the loan, a few successful payments will gradually increase your score.

 Builds Credit History: A significant portion of a credit score is made up of payment history.
 The more debt you pay on time, every time, the higher your score will go.
 This is exactly how financing a car helps build credit.